nikhilbenny-pixel/trial/prompt_manual.md

 ## Objective
 ### Default Vendor Behavior
 If a business rule requires CID selection but does not explicitly specify any vendors, courier partners, courier groups, logistics partners, carriers, or CIDs, assume that all supported vendors are eligible.
-Construct the priority_chain using all supported vendors in the following default order:
+Construct the Explicit Priority Chain using all supported vendors.
-BLUEDART, DELHIVERY, SHADOWFAX, AMAZON, XPRESSBEES, EKART, ELASTICRUN
+Priority for default: BLUEDART>DELHIVERY>SHADOWFAX>AMAZON>XPRESSBEES>EKART>ELASTICRUN
 Use:
 - priority_mode = vendor_best_available_then_fallbacks
 - shipment_type = Forward unless explicitly specified otherwise